makrai/notes/zarriess21-decoding-survey.md

     aims at achieving so-called public self-consciousness:
     the literal speaker is trained to generate responses on the PersonaChat data
     * the listener models the identification of the speaker’s underlying persona
-    * improves the consistency of the generated responses, i.e., the response
+    * improves the consistency of the generated responses, ie, the response
 * Up to this point: decoding methods that are clearly separated from the internal layers of a neural NLG architecture and that use heuristics and
   * Section 2.2 already mentioned RL-based methods for optimizing the model with